EHCP personal budget — the platform drafts your Section J request | EHCP Clarity

 What is a personal budget?

 A personal budget is a sum of money allocated for elements of the special educational, health or social care provision in your child's EHCP.
 The budget appears in Section J of the EHCP.
-It can be paid as a direct payment to you, held by the LA on your behalf (notional budget), or held by a third party (third-party arrangement).
+It can be paid as a direct payment to you, held by the local authority on your behalf (notional budget), or held by a third party (third-party arrangement).

 Who can request a personal budget?

 Any parent of a child with an EHCP, or a young person aged 16+ with an EHCP, has the right to request a personal budget.
-The LA must consider the request and provide reasons if it refuses any element.
+The local authority must consider the request and provide reasons if it refuses any element.
 The right to request is set out in section 49 of the Children and Families Act 2014 and the SEND Personal Budget Regulations 2014.

 What can a personal budget cover?